 For that reason, the NIH recommends that anyone over fifty should get most of their daily B12 via supplements or fortified foods.

 Are vitamin B12 supplements safe?

-For this reason, the Institute of Medicine does not set a limit on how much vitamin B12 a person can safely take in a day.
-Vitamin B12 also appears to be safe when applied to the skin to treat psoriasis, according to the National Library of Medicine.
+For this reason, the NIH doesn’t set a limit on how much vitamin B12 a person can safely take in a day.
+Topical application to the skin to treat psoriasis is also safe, according to the National Library of Medicine.

-Vitamin B12 may increase the risk that an artery narrows around a stent, a device that widens a blocked artery.
-And vitamin B12 supplements can potentially harm the optic nerve and cause blindness in people with the rare hereditary condition called Leber's disease.
+Vitamin B12 may increase the chance of an artery narrowing around a stent (a device that widens a blocked artery) and it could potentially harm the optic nerves, causing blindness in people with the rare hereditary condition called Leber's disease.

-Common treatments for heartburn and GERD (gastroesophageal reflux disease), also known as acid reflux, such as H2 blockers and proton-pump inhibitors, may contribute to a vitamin B12 deficiency.
+- H2 blockers and proton pump inhibitors — these common treatments for heartburn and GERD (gastroesophageal reflux disease), or acid reflux, may contribute to a vitamin B12 deficiency.

-Potassium supplements may reduce the body’s ability to absorb vitamin B12, as can heavy drinking for more than two weeks, according to the National Library of Medicine.
+- Potassium supplements — may reduce the body’s B12 absorption rate, as can heavy drinking for more than two weeks, according to the National Library of Medicine.